earendilyedu/Sentiment-analysis-of-Amazon-book-reviews/README.md

 # Sentiment-analysis-of-Amazon-book-reviews

-The goals of this project are
+The goals of this project:

 1,   Mining  Users’ opinions  about  books
  (Positive  or Negative)